What's in this post...

 Give your child choices you are okay with, but maintain your authority.
 Language of Listening® calls this “permission-giving.“

-Evaluate The Rules, Dig Deep
+Step 4: Evaluate the Rules, Dig Deep

 With child behavior problems come a necessary talk about boundaries.
 Boundaries are something that are already inside us.